AlexaH88/horizon-gamepedia/README.md

   - Any icons on the site that are for decorative purposes only use the aria-hidden="true" attribute to accommodate for accessibility, as recommended by [Font Awesome's Accessiblity Page           (https://fontawesome.com/v5/docs/web/other-topics/accessibility)
   ![Font Awesome Accessiblity Page](assets/images/font-awesome-accessibility.png)

+- #### Responsive Testing

+  - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsinator](https://www.responsinator.com/) were used to regularly check for any responsive design issues.
+Rather than only checking for specific device screen widths, I used DevTools to reduce the viewport width gradually and noted any and all issues for each width.
+My media queries are based on these specific pixel widths rather than typical viewport breakpoints to allow for an enjoyable experience for all users, on any devices they use.

+  - The site is responsive down to 320px viewport widths, and in most cases even down to 280px.

 ### ***Testing User Stories from User Experience (UX) Section***

 -   #### First Time Visitor Goals